 At this point, you have probably selected the website builder, designed the site structure, and even added some content to your website.
 However, it's the add-ons that add the extra layer of functionalities that allow your customers to buy from you online.
-The most essential plugin a rental business needs to look for is a booking widget.
-A good booking widget turns your product pages interactive so your customers can make bookings directly on your website without, e.g., calling or emailing you.
+A booking widget is the most essential plugin a rental business needs to look for.
+A good booking widget turns your product pages interactive, so your customers can make bookings directly on your website without, e.g., calling or emailing you.
 Furthermore, it calculates stock availability ensuring don't get double bookings.

 5. Add and create the content

 A website is nothing without content.
-We've already outlined some of the core areas a direct booking website needs, such as great design and UX, and tools that make shopping through your site possible.
+We've already outlined some of the core areas a direct booking website needs, such as great design, UX, and tools that make shopping through your site possible.

 When creating content, there are two things you need to concentrate on: copywriting and visuals.

 Next up, you'll need to add copy – a.k.a text – to your website.
 This is an important step because copywriting helps your customers understand what your business is about and how doing business with you works in practice.
 Furthermore, tone of voice is strongly linked to how people perceive your brand.
 Whether you want to sound playful, rebellious, provocative, or neutral - it's up to you.